This article was originally published on 2 February 2023. It was last updated on 23 May 2023.

 There is no cap.
 The Directive says that there can be no “upper limit” on the damages.

 The Directive says that each Member State must set penalties.
 The Member States must “ensure that penalties guarantee a real deterrent effect for the infringements of the rights and obligations relating to the principle of equal pay.”

 Who are the comparators in an equal pay claim?

 When assessing whether female and male workers are carrying out the same work or work of equal value, the assessment of whether workers are in a comparable situation shall not be limited to situations in which female and male workers work for the same employer but shall be extended to a single source establishing the pay conditions (for example, within the same bargaining unit).
 The assessment of whether workers are in a comparable situation shall also not be limited to workers employed at the same time as the worker concerned.
-In a situation where no real comparator can be established, it shall be allowed to use any other evidence to prove alleged pay discrimination, including statistics or a comparison of how a worker would be treated in a comparable situation.
+In a situation where no real-life comparator exists, it shall be allowed to use any other evidence to prove alleged pay discrimination, including statistics or a comparison of how a worker would be treated in a comparable situation.

 What is the statute of limitations?

 It is no shorter than three years, but it does not begin to run until taking into account that the limitation periods shall not begin to run until the claimant knows, or can reasonably be expected to know, about the infringement.
 Further, the Directive gives Member States the ability to extend the statute of limitations to as long as the infringement is still ongoing or before the termination of the employment contract.